 This report consists of various summaries.
 Schedule No. 1 presents summary forecasts of annual gross and net production, severance and ad valorem taxes, operating income, and net revenue by reserve type.
 Schedule No. 2 is a sequential listing of the individual properties based on discounted future net revenue.
-Schedule No. 3 is a sequential listing of the individual properties based on discounted future net revenue by property is presented on Schedule No. 4.
+Schedule No. 3 is a sequential listing of the individual properties based on discounted future net revenue by reserve category.
+An alphabetical one-line summary by property is presented on Schedule No. 4.
 A one-line listing of the individual properties, ordered by reserve category, state and project, is presented on Schedule No. 5.
 A geographical one-line summary by state, project and lease is shown on Schedule No. 6.